wp-plugins/advanced-iframe/readme.txt

 - New: Static save button in a transparent footer (Pro).
 - New: Support for an alternative shortcode.
 So you can use e.g. "iframe" also if you want to switch/upgrade from iframe to advanced iframe pro.
 Please note: If you enable this, the security key is NOT checked anymore (Pro).
 - New: Support for the BBCode [iframe]url[/iframe] (Pro).
-- New: Automatic retry 500 ms later in the external workaround if the measured height is < 10 (Pro)
+- New: Automatic resize 500 ms later in the external workaround if the measured height is < 10 (Pro)
 - New: You can define the element you want to measure + a offset for fix content.
 This is sometimes needed for some themes where e.g. chrome returns 0 as height (Pro).
 - New: You can set additional styles to the wrapper div like overflow:auto with additional_styles_wrapper_div in the external workaround (Pro).
 - New: Show only one element does now also clones attached event listeners (Pro).